Go Solo or Partner? What’s Right for You as a Consultant?

 The Best of Both Worlds

 For many intent on developing a factoring and freelance commercial finance consulting business, a “loosely structured” partnership rather than a formal partnership can provide a ready solution to the the drawbacks of a solo entry.
-Here, two or more individuals determine their compatibility as working partners, comparing the strengths and weaknesses of both.
-For example…
+Here, two or more individuals determine their compatibility as working partners, comparing their strengths and weaknesses.
+For example

-• Does one partner excel at lead generation, using direct marketing and prospecting to develop leads while the other excel at networking and actually going out on face-to-face appointments and land the deals?
+• Does one partner excel at lead generation, using direct marketing and prospecting to develop leads, while the other excels at networking, actually going out on face-to-face appointments, and landing the deals?

-• Is one partner a “detail person”, exceptional at organization and the setup and daily operation of a CRM and lead generation while the other acts as the front man (or woman) calling on local bank lending officers and accounting professionals to build solid referral networks?
+• Is one partner a “detail person,” exceptional at the organization, CRM setup and daily operation, and lead generation, while the other acts as the front man (or woman), calling on local bank lending officers and accounting professionals to build solid referral networks?

-• Since they will typically share commission revenue, do they both have similar work habits with each working similar amounts of hours?
+• Since they will typically share commission revenue, do they have similar work habits, each working similar hours?

 • Can they fairly and equally assign the tasks associated with running the business?

-The fact of the matter is, when it comes to launching a freelance factoring / business finance consultancy, unless you’re pretty unusual with solid skills in all aspects of the business developme3nt side of the industry, you probably will struggle in the early months as you learn…learn….learn.
+The fact of the matter is, when it comes to launching a freelance factoring/business finance consultancy, unless you’re pretty unusual with solid skills in all aspects of the business development side of the industry, you probably will struggle in the early months as you learn…learn….learn.
 You’ll likely find you can’t do everything yourself.
-Even if you think you can, you’re likely to be less proficient in some areas than others so having a partner with complimentary skills can help you move forward quickly and begin earning a share of the factoring industry’s near-legendary residual commission income. .
+Even if you can, you’re likely to be less proficient in some areas than others, so having a partner with complementary skills can help you move forward quickly and begin earning a share of the factoring industry’s near-legendary residual commission income.
 Of course, hiring experts and outsourcing tasks is always an option, but having “partnership” talent in-house can make things a whole lot easier.

 Comment on This Article?